 Chris is an Eagle Scout with an active pro bono practice and a deep commitment to the Houston community.
 Among his pro bono commitments, Chris has served as a volunteer prosecutor for the City of Houston and has assisted women and children before the immigration and family courts.
 He also has represented clients in civil rights actions, litigating one matter through trial and obtaining a substantial jury verdict.
-Chris is the immediate past president of the Hispanic Bar Association of Houston and is a Fellow of the Texas Bar Foundation.
+Chris is a past president of the Hispanic Bar Association of Houston and is a Fellow of the Texas Bar Foundation.
 He is an active member of the Houston Bar Association and serves on the Advisory Council for the National Institute for Trial Advocacy (NITA).

 - University of Houston (J.D. magna cum laude 2009; Houston Law Review; Order of the Coif; The Order of Barristers); University of Notre Dame (B.A. in Political Science cum laude 2005)

 - Texas; U.S. District Courts for the Southern, Eastern, and Western Districts of Texas; and U.S. Court of Appeals for the Fifth Circuit

 Houston Business Journal: "40 Under 40" honoree (2020)

 Texas Super Lawyers: "Rising Star" (2014-2020) and "Top 100 Up-and-Coming Texas Rising Star" (2017-2019)